franrc/Tensorflow-MultiLabel-Classification/README.md

 Modified retrain.py script from tensorflow to allow multi-label image classification using pretrained Inception net.

+It works on tensorflow 1.1.0 and above versions.

 Labels for classification are generated and used based on folder estructure.
 The images need to be putted on in this way:

 * mobile